kendu/wp-repo/README.md

 To make things tidier, add all commands needed to run to the provisionDeploy script.
 This commands will be run when the setup script is run.

+### Email configuration
+On servers you want mails to be sent via the host.
+To do that you need to:
+* install the WP Mail Bank plugin.
+* In this plugins settings Set:
+    * SMTP Host to `172.17.42.1`
+    * SMTP port to `25`.

 ### Gitignore flie

 By default the gitignore file contains the the wp directory.
 So if you're working on a theme or something, you should add an exception to the `wp/themes/.gitignore` file like this: